What drives your B2B lead generation costs?

 No, a high CPL isn't necessarily bad in B2B marketing.
 What matters most is the return on investment (ROI) from that lead.
 For instance, if your business has a lifetime value (LTV) of $50,000 per customer, then spending $500 or even $1,000 per lead is still cost-effective, as long as the conversion rate is healthy.
 The key is balancing CPL with the revenue potential and profit margins of your customers.

-Consult Dreamline Digital to discuss an appropriate performance based lead generation strategy and keep your CPL consistent.
+Need some help?
+Reach out to Dreamline Digital to discuss an appropriate performance based lead generation strategy and keep your CPL consistent.